 The ‘texting’ phase of your Tinder relationship is very important.
-Not only does it give you a better idea of the person you’re talking to, but you also get a chance to set expectations about each other before your first meeting.
-That’s why proper Tinder etiquette for guys would be to flirt with her for some time before asking her out.
+Not only does it give you a better idea of the person you’re talking to but you also get a chance to set expectations about each other before your first meeting.
+That’s why proper Tinder etiquette for guys and girls alike would be to flirt with a match for some time before asking them out.

-A few things to remember about your texting dates is that she can’t see your face or hear your voice, which means that she has no way to understand your ‘tone’.
-You may have an amazing joke, but it can backfire if you don’t text it properly.
-Stick to paying cute compliments on the things that stand out to you in their profile… Even funny pick-up lines are a good idea.
+Let’s quickly go through a few dos and don’ts of Tinder regarding your texting dates.
+You should keep in mind that your match can’t see your face or hear your voice, which means that they have no way to understand your tone.
+You may have an amazing joke, but it can backfire if you don’t write it properly.
+Stick to paying cute compliments on the things that stand out to you in their profile.
+Funny pick-up lines are a good idea too.

 Another important element in Tinder conversations is GIFs.
 Use them!
 They will bring a realistic element to your otherwise virtual conversation.
 A few things you need to be careful about are that you shouldn’t be creepy, come on too strong, and avoid being extremely sexual in your texts.
-Guaranteed turn-offs, will just push them away.
+Mark my words, those are guaranteed turn-offs.